 - It’s unclear how long the movies will remain on each platform as they rotate between services.

 - HBO Max starts at $10 per month, while Peacock Premium starts at $5 per month.

 Did you know you can stream all eight “Harry Potter” movies with just one subscription?
-In fact, the movies are currently available on not one, but two
+In fact, the movies are currently available on not one, but two different streaming services.

 The series tends to go back and forth between HBO Max and Peacock Premium, but at the moment both services have all eight movies.

 Based on the novels by JK Rowling, the “Harry Potter” franchise has expanded into an entire universe of content.
 Feature films, video games, and even theme parks take place in the Potterverse.
 And luckily for Potterheads, you can watch all the movies from the comfort of your own couch.